Olive Garden Logo

 What does the logo symbolize, the Olive Garden Logo?

 The logo symbolizes the restaurant’s fresh start and deeply connects with Italian cuisine’s traditions and the Mediterranean’s natural beauty.
 Central to the logo are olive tree branches, emphasizing the olive’s crucial role in Italian food and culture.
-The olive symbolizes peace, longevity, and prosperity, values Olive Garden wants to share with its customers.
+The olive symbolizes peace, longevity, and prosperity, values that Olive Garden wants to share with its customers.

 Why are there grapes on the Olive Garden logo?